-This Mango Habanero Salsa recipe is best known for sneaking up on you.
+This spicy salsa is best known for sneaking up on you.
 Take a bite.
 So delicious!
 Take another bite.
 Yum!
-Now the heat from this spicy salsa is starting to hit, but the combination of sweet mango with a touch of pineapple and the habanero peppers is an addictive combination.
-You just can’t stop!
+Now the heat is starting to hit, but the combination of sweet mango with a touch of pineapple sweetens your bite and creates an incredible combo.

 Skip to: